-The District, in compliance with its collective bargaining agreements, also reimburses "classic" employees as defined by CalPERS for all or a portion of the employee share of the pension contributions, which are 9% for public safety personnel and 7% for miscellaneous covered The latest collective bargaining agreements require the District to reimburse represented "classic" miscellaneous employees of ATU, SEIU, and AFSCME, for their contributions, effective on July 1, 2013 in the amount of 6.50%, effective on January 1, 2014 in the amount of 6%, effective January 1, 2015 in the amount of 5%, effective January 1, 2016 in the amount of 4% and effective January 1, 2017 in the amount of 3%.
+The District, in compliance with its CBAs, also reimburses "classic" employees as defined by CalPERS for all or a portion of the employee share of the pension contributions, which are 9% for public safety personnel and 7% for miscellaneous covered employees.
+The most recent CBAs require the District to reimburse represented "classic" miscellaneous employees of ATU, SEIU, and AFSCME, for their contributions, effective on July 1, 2013 in the amount of 6.50%, effective on January 1, 2014 in the amount of 6%, effective January 1, 2015 in the amount of 5%, effective January 1, 2016 in the amount of 4% and effective January 1, 2017 in the amount of 3%.
+On September 12, 2019, the Board approved a contract amendment, which decreased the District's pension contributions.
+Effective July 1, 2019, the District contributed 1%.
+Effective January 1, 2020, the District will no longer make contributions towards the employee's share of pension contributions.
+Effective July 1, 2020, both Classic and PEPRA employees will contribute 1% towards the employer's pension contribution.
 Contributions for nonrepresented miscellaneous employees will be made at the same level but effective six months later in conjunction with their wage increases.
-With the latest collective bargaining agreements for represented BPOA and BPMA employees, they will continue to be reimbursed for their contributions.
-However, for BPOA-miscellaneous and BPMA represented employees, they will contribute to the employer's share effective July 1, 2013 in the amount of 0.5%, effective January 1, 2014 in the amount of 1%, effective January 1, 2015 in the amount of 2%, effective January 1, 2016 in the amount of 3% and effective January 1, 2017 in the amount of 4%.
+Since July 1, 2019, wage and pension contribution increases occur at the same time as represented employees.
+With the latest CBAs for represented BPOA and BPMA employees, they will continue to be reimbursed for their contributions.
+However, for BPOAmiscellaneous and BPMA represented employees, they will contribute to the employer's share effective July 1, 2013 in the amount of 0.5%, effective January 1, 2014 in the amount of 1%, effective January 1, 2015 in the amount of 2%, effective January 1, 2016 in the amount of 3% and effective January 1, 2017 in the amount of 4%.
 For BPOA-Safety Classic employees, they will contribute to the employer's share effective July 1, 2013 in the amount of 0.5%, effective January 1, 2014 in the amount of 1%, effective January 1, 2015 in the amount of 2%, effective January 1, 2016 in the amount of 3%, effective January 1, 2017 in the amount of 4%, effective December 17, 2018 in the amount of 7%, effective the first full pay period after July 1, 2019 in the amount of 8%, effective the first full pay period after July 1, 2020 in the amount of 9% and effective the first full pay period after July 1, 2021 in the amount of 10%.
 For BPOA-Safety PEPRA employees, they will contribute to the employer's share effective July 1, 2013 in the amount of 0.5%, effective January 1, 2014 in the amount of 1%, effective January 1, 2015 in the amount of 2%, effective January 1, 2016 in the amount of 3%, effective January 1, 2017 in the amount of 4%, effective December 17, 2018 in the amount of 3%, effective the first full pay period after July 1, 2019 in the amount of 2%, effective the first full pay period after July 1, 2020 in the amount of 1% and effective the first full pay period after July 1, 2021 in the amount of 0%.
 Contributions for non-represented safety employees will be made at the same level as BPMA but effective 6 months later in conjunction with their wage increases.